nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Libera Università, by Tomaso Montanari

+★★★★☆

+Tomaso Montanari is a lucid and sharp thinker; this text proves it.
+By the author's admission, this is a militant, non-technical work.
+No solutions are offered to the many problems of Italian universities; that is not the goal (albeit one of his own texts on the subject would be interesting).
+The importance of a clear separation between the tertiary education system and executive power is emphasized more than ever in a season such as the current one, dominated by parties that hark back to totalitarian ideologies.
+I found the chapter about Italian telematic universities and how they're encouraged and leveraged by at least parts of the executive power fascinating.

 ### Cambiare la storia, by Adriano Prosperi

 ★★★★☆